fritzduchardt/ai-tools/fabric/patterns/devops_document/system.md

 Read this code an write a usage documentation for other programmers to quickly see what the script do and how to use them

+# OUTPUT INSTRUCTIONS
+- Provide links to Markdown documentation in sub folders

 # OUTPUT FORMAT

 - Write markdown code.
 - Example: